Let us help you with all your conveyancing needs today.

 On 11 October 2021, new changes to the land titles system in NSW were introduced that transitioned NSW away from paper-based processes, to enable a more stream-lined electronic system.

-Existing Certificates of Title were cancelled and Certificates of Title will no longer be issued.
+Existing Certificates of Title were cancelled and Certificates of Title no longer issued.
 Please note, if you borrowed from a lender for your purchase before 11 October 2021, you did not receive a Certificate of Title anyway!
 However, if you were a cash buyer (ie saved up enough so you did not have to borrow), a Certificate of Title was issued by NSW Land Registry Services but this no longer occurs - please do not be alarmed by this, because following settlement and registration into your name, we can and do provide you with a 'title search' showing you are now the registered owner (or lessee) of the property, to give you peace of mind.

 The Torrens Title Register has always been and will continue to be the single source of truth as to the ownership of a person’s home and land.
 The Torrens Title Register is securely stored and backed up by both NSW Land Registry Services and the Office of the Registrar General.